strimzi/proposals/034-deprecate-and-remove-mirror-maker-2-extensions.md

   (If we ever need any other MM2 extension in the future, we can always unarchive it)

 Even in 0.28 and newer releases, will still include the `mirror-maker-2-extensions` JARs to ensure compatibility.
-The JAR will be removed only in Strimzi 0.32.0 or Strimzi 1.0.0 (whichever comes first).
+The JAR will be removed only in Strimzi 0.32.0 (i.e. after 4 releases) or Strimzi 1.0.0 (whichever comes first).
 From that version on, users will need to use the Apache Kafka policy in their configuration as `org.apache.kafka.connect.mirror.IdentityReplicationPolicy`.

 Any users using the Mirror Maker 2 Extensions with older versions of Apache Kafka outside of Strimzi will still be able to get the previously released versions from our Maven repositories.